heuer/cablemap/README.txt

 What is Cablemap?
 -----------------
-Cablemap converts the Wikileaks Cablegate dataset into Topic Maps.
+Cablemap converts the WikiLeaks Cablegate dataset into Topic Maps.
 Further, it provides utilities to extract information from the Cablegate dataset independently of Topic Maps.